US World Peace Temple

 The Temple was designed and built under his guidance to represent the celestial palace of Heruka, Buddha of Compassion.
 The holy architecture, innate Buddha statues, and unique artwork have deep spiritual meaning and endow the structure with a tranquil beauty that uplifts us and inspires us.
 One of four traditional Kadampa Temples in the world, it was constructed largely by volunteers over a five year period.

 The US World Peace Temple is experienced by all as a holy object that inspires us to attain inner and outer peace.
-Just by seeing the Temple and the statues within, we receive special blessings upon our mind that will give rise to good fortune and inner peace in the future.
+Just by seeing the Temple and the statues within it, we receive special blessings upon our mind that will give rise to good fortune and inner peace in the future.

 The Temple is open daily for visitors.
 Everyone is welcome to visit and enjoy.
+Click here for more information about the Temple’s open hours and programs.